-Students are expected to attend class every day, excepting illness, religious observance, or family emergency.
+Students are expected to attend class every day, except in cases of illness, religious observance, or family emergency.
 We understand the need to schedule medical appointments and recommend that you schedule these before or after school.
 If not possible, please consult with your child's homeroom teacher to find the best time during the school day, so your child does not miss out on valuable learning time.